Privacy Policy

 • Language preference cookie: Stores your chosen interface language.
 Contains no personal data.
 Expires after 1 year.

-We do not use analytics cookies, advertising cookies, tracking pixels, fingerprinting scripts, or any third-party cookies.
-No data collected via cookies is shared with external parties.
+We do not use advertising cookies, tracking pixels, fingerprinting scripts, or any third-party cookies.

 7. Data Retention